fan4tix/elastic-band-cutter/README.md

 * Some wires for hooking it all up

 ### Printed Parts
 Just print all .stl files in the CAD/STL folder.
-I used PET-G with 4 Perimeters, .5mm layer height and 15% infill for all parts.
+I used PET-G with 4 Perimeters, 0.5mm layer height and 15% infill with a 0.8mm nozzle for all parts.
+If you are using a 0.4mm nozzle, the layer height should not exceed 0.3mm

 ## Assembly
 The machine consists of three subassemblies.
 The extruder for advancing the band forward, the cutter for actually cutting the tape and a spool holder for the spools.